fusionlanguage/fut/doc/reference.md

 A `virtual` or `override` method can be called from a class that overrides this method via `base.MethodName(arguments)`.

-Method name must identify the method within the class.
+The method name must identify the method within the class.
 Ć does _not_ support overloading.
 It does support _default argument values_, though: